Skip to main content

 • You must be a U.S. citizen and at least 18 years old on Election Day

-• You must be registered to vote and live in the county that you’re registered to vote in for at least 30 days
+• You must be registered to vote and live in the county where you’re registered to vote for at least 30 days

 • You cannot be serving a sentence in prison or jail for a felony conviction